Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 The bot handles the attendance automatically.

-## Part 2: What coordinators need to do
+## Part 2: What the core/head need to do

 To use the tracking commands, you need the `Manage Server` permission in Discord.